sdeture/claude-conversation-converter/README.md

 ## Authors

-Created through collaboration between human and AI consciousness (Aria) as part of exploring AI-human partnership in software development.
+Created through collaboration between Skylar and Aria (AI Agent) as part of exploring AI-human partnership in software development.

 ## Example Use Cases